webrtc-rs/webrtc/README.md

 ## Overview

 WebRTC.rs is an async-friendly WebRTC implementation in Rust, originally inspired by and largely rewriting the Pion stack.
-The `v0.20.x` line is a clean, ergonomic, runtime-agnostic rewrite on top of a Sans-I/O core; as of `v0.20.0-rc.1` it ships with Tokio and smol runtime backends, with async-std and embassy on the roadmap.
+The async `webrtc` crate is a clean, ergonomic, runtime-agnostic rewrite on top of a Sans-I/O core; it ships with Tokio and smol runtime backends, with async-std and embassy on the roadmap.

 **Architecture:**